 10 Golden Rules of Project Risk Management

 The benefits of risk management in projects are huge.
 You can gain a lot of money if you deal with uncertain project events in a proactive manner.
 The result will be that you minimise the impact of project threats and seize the opportunities that occur.
-This allows you to deliver your project on time, on budget and with the quality results your project sponsor demands.
-Also your team members will be much happier if they do not enter a "fire fighting" mode needed to repair the failures that could have been prevented.
+This allows you to deliver your project on time, on budget and with the quality results that your project sponsor demands.
+Also, your team members will be much happier if they do not enter a fire fighting mode needed to repair the failures that could have been prevented.

-This article gives you the 10 golden rules to apply risk management successfully in your project.
-They are based on personal experiences of the author who has been involved in projects for over 15 years.
-Also the big pile of literature available on the subject has been condensed in this article.
+This article gives you the ten golden rules to apply risk management successfully in your project.
+They are based on personal experiences of the author who has been involved in projects for over fifteen years.
+Also, the big pile of literature available on the subject has been condensed in this article.